Blue Star Wicca Tradition – Introduction

 There are 11 core beliefs of Blue-Star Wicca, being as follows:

-• The 8 Wiccan Sabbats, and 26 Esbats (Three a month, including new and full moon esbats) are practiced.
+- The 8 Wiccan Sabbats, and 26 Esbats (Three a month, including new and full moon esbats) are in practice.

-• While we see neither men nor women as superior, some gender-specificity is observed.
+- While we see neither men nor women as superior, there is some gender-specificity.

-Blue-Star Wicca often speaks of itself as a teaching religion, meaning that knowledge is passed down from teacher to student, rather than produced in any written format.
-Priests and Priestesses of the second degree are considered clergy and are responsible for ministering and teaching students of lesser degree.
+Blue-Star Wicca often speaks of itself as a teaching religion.
+Knowledge goes down from teacher to student, rather than in any written format.
+Priests and Priestesses of the second degree are clergy and are responsible for ministering and teaching students of lesser degree.
 Third Degrees alone may perform initiations into the tradition.

 See Also: